-- To achieve Council's agreement to the asset management policy. - To implement the Council's asset management strategy with agreed resources. - To deliver Council's Best Value Program. - To monitor and review performance of council staff in achieving the asset management strategy. - To ensure that accurate and reliable information is presented to Council for decision-making. - To promote and inform asset management awareness of the Councillors.
+- To achieve Council's agreement to the asset management policy. - To implement the Council's asset management strategy with agreed resources. - To monitor and review performance of council staff in achieving the asset management strategy. - To ensure that accurate and reliable information is presented to Council for decision-making. - To promote and inform asset management awareness of the Councillors.